akashuv-21/parase/README.md

 ## Benchmark dataset

 ### Document sources
-The benchmark dataset is gathered from three sources: 90 samples from the Library of Congress; 90 samples from Open Educational Resources; and 20 samples from Upstage's internal resources, which is composed of company/product materials and [Solar 10.7B](https://arxiv.org/abs/2312.15166) paper.
+The benchmark dataset is gathered from three sources: 90 samples from the Library of Congress; 90 samples from Open Educational Resources; and 20 samples from Upstage's internal documents.
 Together, these sources provide a broad and specialized range of information.

 <div style="width: 500px;">